iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.51.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> Didn't get a satisfactory resolution so I will go to a clinic tomorrow.
+Disappointed at the lack of concern for the tick bite.
+Lyme's disease is a serious concern and I was told to put a topical antibiotic on it and that's it.<br> :date: __2021-06-01 01:14:34__

 > Worthless.
 Don't waste your time.
 Toothache?
 You got covid.
 Fell down, scrapped your leg?
 You got covid.
 Smash your thumb?
 You guessed it.
 You got covid.
 Exactly what Max Kaplan said.<br> :date: __2021-05-28 17:21:11__

 > Doc ended session before I had a chance to respond<br> :date: __2021-05-27 05:00:23__